-Switch Building is a seven-story apartment and art gallery building at 109 Norfolk Street in the Lower East Side.
-A now familiar sight in Manhattan’s Lower East Side, Switch balances its iconic presence with strong connections to local context.
+Switch Building is a seven-story apartment building with an art gallery at its base.
+A now-familiar sight in Manhattan’s Lower East Side, Switch balances its iconic presence with strong connections to local context.

-The building consists of four floor-through apartments, a duplex penthouse, and a double height art gallery at the ground and cellar levels.
-An angled metal facade switches back and forth, allowing residents views up and down the street, and redefining the bay window within the tight zoning constraints of New York City.
-Switch Gallery is a steel and glass storefront and canopy that opens completely, allowing for events to extend onto the sidewalk and provide a public identity for the building.
+The building consists of four floor-through apartments, a duplex penthouse, and a double-height art gallery at the ground and cellar levels.
+An angled metal facade switches visually back and forth, allowing residents views up and down the street and redefining the bay window within the tight zoning constraints of New York City.
+Switch Gallery is a steel-and-glass storefront and canopy that opens completely, allowing events to extend onto the sidewalk and providing a public identity for the building.
 The gallery introduces a larger scale into the Lower East Side’s burgeoning art scene.

-Each apartment has unique light qualities and views up and down the street, through front façade bay windows. and rear façade balconies that switch back and forth.
+Each apartment has unique light qualities and views up and down the street, created by front facade bay windows and rear facade balconies that alternate in their placement – switching back and forth.

 The intimate residential lobby is clad in ply bricks.

-Floor-through apartments are bathed in light, varying from floor to floor with the alternating location of bay windows and balconies.
+Floor-through apartments are bathed in light, varying from floor to floor with the varied location of bay windows and balconies.

 Client: 109 Norfolk, LLC / Gilad Grinberg